dialoghelper

 msg_idx

-Get relative index of current message in dialog.
+Get absolute index of message in dialog.

-ids,idx = msg_idx()
+msg_idx()

 source